Welcome to Pet Viewpoint

 Indian Almond Leaves

 On the subject of ‘nasties’, Indian Almond Leaves (also called Catappa Leaves) help to keep any bad critters out of your aquarium water.
 And, your water babies may like to sleep under them too.
+They come in small and large sizes.
+I prefer to cut smaller leaves from the large Catappas.

 Aquarium Covers